 The two poles of speculation about how handedness forms are, first, that handedness is mostly genetic, or, second, that it’s largely environmental.
 Evidence suggests that the truth falls somewhere in-between.
 If handedness was totally genetic, there wouldn’t be sets of identical twins who have different hand-preferences.
 On the other hand, if handedness wasn’t at least somewhat genetic, there probably wouldn’t be such a strong tendency towards right-handedness – only about one-tenth of people are left-handed.
 Left-handedness also runs fairly strongly in families, though not entirely, which leads some researchers to speculate that there’s a gene or series of genes for right-handedness, and that children who don’t have the genetic tendency towards right-handedness are just as likely to grow up to be right-handed as left-handed.

 Most researchers and experts believe that the question of handedness is more complicated than just a question of genetics, or just a question of environment.
-It’s not clear what does cause handedness, but there are several factors that have been shown not to determine handedness, including a child’s health at birth, his parents’ employment situation or familial income, parental attitudes, or the learning resources available to him as he grows.
+It’s not clear what does cause handedness, but there are several factors that have been shown not to determine handedness, including a child’s health at birth, their parents’ employment situation or familial income, parental attitudes, or the learning resources available to them as they grow.

 - Donna M. D’Alessandro.
 “When Will I Know Which Hand She Will Use?”
 PediatricEducation.org.
 PediatricEducation.org, February 28 2011.
 Web.